Maryland Criminal Statute of Limitations

 • Abuse or neglect of a vulnerable adult: 2 years after the crime

-• Sex offense by someone in a position of authority if victim was a minor: 3 years after the crime
+• Sex offense by someone in a position of authority if the victim was a minor: 3 years after the crime

 Misdemeanor Driving Under the Influence